laurent22/joplin/readme/gsoc2022/ideas.md

 We would like to improve this by splitting the main readme into smaller sections, have a new menu that would reorganise the help into various topics, and of course the build script will need to be updated.

 A good part of this project will be about researching how other projects organise their documentation, proposing a way that would work well for Joplin, and discussing your ideas with the mentors and users.
+You will need to be proactive and propose your own solution on how to structure the documentation - which sections and sub-sections should be created, how to split the existing README into smaller parts, etc.

 This is still a technical project though since you will need to deal with TypeScript, Markdown, HTML and CSS (and any other technology that might help) to build the new documentation.

 Difficulty Level: High